-The beacon brazier will be checked regularly for deterioration; general wear and tear and vandalism.
+The beacon brazier will be checked regularly for deterioration, general wear and tear and vandalism.

-The Council has taken out Public Liability Insurance with Zurich Municipal under a Local Council Policy Schedule for cover up to £10Million for any one occurrence.
+The Council has taken out Public Liability Insurance with Royal and Sun Alliance Insurance PLC on a Local Council Parish Protect Policy Schedule for cover up to £10Million for any one occurrence.
 The Council's Insurance Company has confirmed that as long as the beacon is adequately maintained and will be supervised and managed by the Parish Council or its volunteers when it is on a third parties land, the Council would be covered for Public Liability and the beacon would be covered against damage/theft.